GP Service Terms and Conditions

 The fulfilment of an electronic prescription is at the sole discretion of the dispensing pharmacist and HealthHero is not responsible for any refusal to dispense, nor their fulfilment charges.

-If the clinician feels you would benefit from a specialist assessment, they can provide you with a specialist referral letter.
-The referral letter is an ‘open’ referral which means it can be presented to any consultant with the stated speciality.
+If the clinician feels you would benefit from a specialist assessment, they can provide you with an open private referral letter.

-To best meet your clinical needs, you must not engage any diagnostic or testing services before being under the direct care of a consultant, as they will take responsibility for any subsequent diagnosis, care, or treatment you may require.
-This is not something the HealthHero doctor is able to do.
+To best meet your clinical needs, you should not seek to directly access any diagnostic or testing services before engaging a consultant, as they will take responsibility for any subsequent diagnosis, care, or treatment you may require.
+This is not something our referring clinicians are able to do.

 Private Medical Certificates or Fit Notes